mossprescott/pynand/README.md

 the Hack VM?
 Or directly to assembly?

-## Credit
+## License

+This code is open source (MIT License), to the extent that I created it.
+However, if you want to base your own work on it you should be aware that the original work is covered by a different license, and I can provide no advice on the implications.

 The entire CPU design, the breakdown of projects, most of the tests, and some example programs are directly taken from the original
 [From Nand to Tetris course materials](https://www.nand2tetris.org/course).
 Solvers are encouraged to acquire a copy of the text; many questions are answered there.